Master of Nursing Practice

 International students apply direct to UNE through UNE InternationalFor more information, click here

 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

 A candidate shall:

-(a) have successfully completed an AQF Level 7 or equivalent Bachelor degree in any discipline area from a recognised university in Australia or overseas, and not be currently registered to practice as a nurse in Australia; and
+(a) hold an AQF Level 7 Bachelor degree, or an AQF Level Bachelor degree and an AQF Level 8, 9 or 10 postgraduate qualification in a health related discipline* area from a recognised university in Australia or overseas, and not be currently registered to practice as a nurse in Australia; and

 (b) at least one of the following criteria must be met:

 (i) English is the applicant's first language; or